Little Beaver Creek Greenway Trail–Lisbon Trailhead

-Little Beaver Creek Greenway Trail webpage
+Little Beaver Creek Greenway Trail

-Little Beaver Creek Greenway Trail map
+Tips for birding Little Beaver Creek Greenway Trail

 The eleven mile long, paved Greenway Multi-Purpose Trail goes thru marsh area on the north end, then thru open fields, then thru hemlocks, and finally thru large sycamores paralleling the Middle Fork of Little Beaver Creek.
 For those who want to combine birding with bicycling, this is a dream ride.
 Sixty species are normally recorded in a four-hour ride.
 Near the Franklin Square Trailhead, in April 2010 an adult male Yellow-headed Blackbird was present for three days, a first for the county.
 Nests that have been found along the trail are Mute Swan, Green Heron, Pied-billed Grebe, Common Moorhen, Barred Owl, Wood Duck, Eastern Kingbird, Wild Turkey, Yellow-throated Warbler, and Spotted Sandpiper, just to name a few.
 About halfway along the trail is the Teegarden Covered Bridge Trailhead Area; at this location you transition from seeing and hearing Black-capped Chickadee to Carolina Chickadee.
 Here you easily find Belted Kingfisher, Cerulean Warbler, Blue-gray Gnatcatcher, and Baltimore Oriole.
 Dragonflies abound here, including the three inch plus Dragonhunter which can sometimes be found near the parking lot in late July.